-If you home has a solid fuel burning appliance, such as a coal fire or wood burner, and the room is used as living accommodation then your landlord must fit a carbon monoxide alarm in the room where the appliance is.
+If your home has a fixed combustion appliance (excluding gas cookers) where fuel of any types (including gas, oil, coal, wood) is burned to generate heat, then your landlord must fit a carbon monoxide alarm in the room where the appliance is.

 Living accommodation is a room where the main purpose is living or you spend a significant amount of time.
 This does include bathrooms, shower rooms and toilets.